 - Culture cells for protein induction.
 Just before induction, plate a sample on duplicate plates with and without antibiotic selection.
 If toxicity is an issue, there will be a significant difference between the number of colonies on the plates.
-Fewer colonies will be seen on plates containing antibiotic (indicating that the plasmid has been lost) compared to plates without antibiotic. - If toxicity is the problem test the above I^{q} and IysY hosts to reduce basal level expression.
+Fewer colonies will be seen on plates containing antibiotic (indicating that the plasmid has been lost) compared to plates without antibiotic. - If toxicity is the problem test the T7 Express lysY host to reduce basal level expression.

 Induced protein is insoluble: Check for insolubility - this is important because T7 expression often leads to very high production of protein that can result in the target protein becoming insoluble.
-Potential solutions for this are:
+Solutions around this are:

-- I. Induce at lower temperatures (as low as 15°C overnight) - Reduce IPTG concentration to 0.1 mM and 0.01 mM - Induce for less time (as little as 15 minutes) - Induce earlier in growth $(OD{600} = 0.3 \text{ or } 0.4)$
+- Induce at lower temperatures (as low as 12-15°C overnight) - Reduce IPTG concentration to 0.01-0.1 mM - Induce for less time (as little as 15 minutes) - Induce earlier in growth ( $OD{600} = 0.3 \text{ or } 0.4$ )